|Oswaldo Payá, Liu Xiaobo and the power of moral actions|

 Jesus commands us to love our enemies, and pray for those who persecute us.
 When one says the Lord's prayer how many understand and internalize that "If you forgive others their transgressions, your heavenly Father will forgive you.
 But if you do not forgive others, neither will your Father forgive your transgressions."
 Liu Xiaobo in the statement above is doing just that.

 In a Christmas Message delivered by the Christian Liberation Movement in 1990 and written by Oswaldo Payá Sardiñas although 19 years earlier and separated by great distance and different cultures the same message is found:

 Let us not turn to violence and force, but we will not submit or allow ourselves to be intimidated by them.
 Yes, we want change, changes in all of society, because the heart of Cuba has already changed, and we have renovated it in hope, work, suffering and sorrow.
 We have renovated ourselves and do not want Cuba to sink and our children with her.
 That violence not explode, that repression not explode, that the truth break out, and let there be an outbreak of Peace and Freedom.

 Norway was threatened by Communist China not to award the 2010 Nobel Peace Prize to Liu Xiaobo but courageously went ahead and did so.
-Relations between the two countries have not been the same since then.
-In addition the Chinese regime initiated its own "Peace Prize" in 2010 to counter Nobel's and Fidel Castro is the 2014 winner.
-Human rights activists in 2014 organized a Christmas card writing campaign in solidarity with imprisoned Chinese dissidents to mark the five years that have passed since the trial of Liu Xiaobo where he was found "guilty" of "incitement to subvert state power."
+Relations between the two countries deteriorated.
+In addition the Chinese regime initiated its own "Peace Prize" in 2010 to counter Nobel's and Fidel Castro was the 2014 winner.